vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/Appendix/report_experiment/MKTHNUM/benchmark/result/MKTHNUM_benchmark/README.md

 ## Benchmark Discussion

-To compare the solution two solution proposed in the previois section, is used a micro benchmarck library as Google Benckmark to compare the two solution during the exection of it.
+To compare the solution two solutions proposed in the previous section is used a micro benchmarks library as Google Benchmark to compare the two solutions during the execution of it.
 This section contains a complete discussion of the results.

 ```python